liv7c/liv7c/README.md

 ## 😊 Self-taught and Lifelong Learner

 I started teaching myself web development in 2016 by building a website for my father's bookshop.
 I love learning new things every day as a developer, no matter how small.
-I'm committed to continually improving my web development skills and excited for future challenges.

 ## 💬 Let's Connect!